 Cooked vegetables are a great fit for the ketogenic diet.
 They absorb fat and flavor like a sponge, give your meals volume and crunch, and are nutritionally dense (nutrition per calorie).
 You can throw some fish or meat on top of them and let them soak up the flavors or have them as a side dish with salt, pepper, lemon, and butter.

 Using this method makes it easy to always have cooked vegetables ready.
 With each large batch requiring less than 3 minutes of hands-on time including clean up.

 Hands-on: 3 minutes

-- Microwave for 10-12 minutes depending on your microwaves power, what kind of vegetables, and the size of the pieces
+Microwave for 10-12 minutes depending on the power of your microwave, what kind of vegetables, and the size of the pieces

 Note: This post contains affiliate links that make me a small percentage of the sales at no cost to you.
 This is currently the best way for me to keep Savage Fuel sustainable and work towards developing and producing original ketogenic products that I wish existed.

 Disclaimer: I am not a doctor.
 Please consult a medical professional before making any medical decisions.
 These are my personal opinions based on years of practicing the ketogenic diet.